jbush001/NyuziProcessor/software/apps/quakeview/README.md

 ## Running on FPGA

 To run on FPGA, type 'make fpgarun'.
 It will transfer the data files over the serial port into a ramdisk in memory.
 This will take a while.
 The repak utility can reduce the size of the PAK file.
-Instructions to build repak are at the top of repak.cpp in this directory.
+Move the original PAK file in a different directory, then:

+    gcc -o repak repak.cpp
-    ./repak -o pak0.pak <original pak location> gfx/palette.lmp maps/e1m1.bsp <additional files>
+    ./repak -o pak0.pak <original pak location> gfx/palette.lmp maps/e1m1.bsp

-You can load other levels by changing this line in main.cpp:

-	pak.readBspFile("maps/e1m1.bsp");
+If you want to load a different mission, it to the end of the repak command line (for example, maps/e1m2.bsp).
+You can list all files in the PAK file like this:

+    ./repak -l pak0.pak

 ## Running in Verilog Simulation